1. What is the size of your tank?

 6. Were the fish placed under quarantine period (minus the first batch from the point wherein the tank is ready to accommodate the inhabitants)?

 The fish hasn't been removed or quarantined.
-I have no place for him other than a 10 gallon tank which would be rough on an Oscar
+I have no place for him other than a 10 gallon tank which would be rough on an oscar I would think.

 7. What temperature is the tank water currently?
 80. Raised it up to 86 for 10 days trying to kill any parasites.